-- Replace the requirement to discuss off-balance sheet arrangements under a separate caption with a principles-based instruction
+- Replace the requirement to discuss off-balance sheet arrangements under a separate caption with a principles-based instruction.

-- Eliminate the requirement to discuss inflation and the impact of changing prices
+- Eliminate the requirement to discuss inflation and the impact of changing prices.

-- Clarify requirements (in italics) to disclose:
+- Clarify requirements to disclose:

 - Material cash requirements